 RULE 9.
-Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 24 March 2023.
+Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 14 March 2025.
+Entry forms are submitted through the Prix CIRCOM online application.

 RULE 10.
-Video entries must be uploaded in codec H.264 by Friday 24 March 2023.
+Video entries must be uploaded in codec H.264 by Friday 14 March 2025.
 Confirmation will be given that a video has been received complete.